The Bankrate promise

 Fighting insurance fraud

 Car insurance fraud is far too common.
-If someone tries to involve you in a staged accident to receive a fraudulent claims payout, the result can be disastrous and cost you thousands of dollars in legal fees and increased insurance premiums.
+If someone tries to involve you in a staged accident to receive a fraudulent claims payout, the result may be disastrous and might cost you thousands of dollars in legal fees and increased insurance premiums.

-Having a video record of these events could help protect you from insurance fraud.
-If you believe you have been involved in car insurance fraud, you should contact law enforcement and turn over any video evidence you have as soon as possible.
+Having a video record of these events might help protect you financially from insurance fraud.
+If you believe you have been involved in car insurance fraud, you will likely want to contact law enforcement and turn over any video evidence you have as soon as possible.

-Any recorded evidence of suspected car insurance fraud can also go a long way toward clearing your case with your insurance company.
+Any recorded evidence of suspected car insurance fraud may also go a long way toward clearing your case with your insurance company.

 Making you a better driver

 Safe driving practices take years to master.
 If you are a new driver or have had a few close calls behind the wheel recently, you may want to review your dash cam video to see what could be done differently next time.
-Taking the time to refine your technique could result in avoiding a bad car wreck in the future.
+Taking the time to refine your technique may help you avoid an accident in the future.

 Safe driving also directly affects the price you pay for car insurance.
-If you can avoid traffic tickets and car accidents for a few years, many car insurance providers will reward you with a good driver discount, which can significantly reduce your monthly premium cost.
+If you can avoid traffic tickets and car accidents for a few years, many car insurance providers will reward you with a lower rate and potentially a good driver discount.

 Capturing unexpected events

 Although car accidents are always a danger while driving, many incidents that damage your car happen while parked.
 If your car insurance policy includes comprehensive coverage, then incidents that damage your car such as theft, vandalism, falling tree limbs and damage from fires are generally covered.

 Suppose any of these damaging events occur and your dash camera captures them.
-In that case, the video from the camera should significantly strengthen your claim and speed up the process of getting your car repaired through your insurance.
+In that case, the video from the camera may significantly strengthen your claim and might speed up the claims process and subsequent repairs.